Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Discussion

-\paragraph{Relational Entanglement Entropy with More General QRFs}In Sec.~\ref{sec:RT dS2} we found that the RT formula is relational with respect to different space-like ``clocks'' at $\mathcal{I}^\pm$; corresponding to clock measuring boundary time in the effective AdS$_2$ geometry.
+\paragraph{Relational Entanglement Entropy with More General QRFs}In Sec.~\ref{sec:RT dS2} we found that the RT formula is relational with respect to different ``clocks'' at the asymptotic boundaries in the effective AdS$_2$ geometry.
 It would be interesting to further investigate this for other notions of time which depend on the spacetime foliation in the AdS$_2$ space \cite{Parrikar:2025xmz}.
+To do this, one could develop a notion of bulk time \cite{York:1971hw,York:1972sj,York:1973ia} in sine dilaton gravity, which relies on solving ADM constraints.
+This could have interesting applications to study evolution in closed universes, including the dS$_2$ limit of sine dilaton gravity.
+We hope to report progress about this in the future.

-\paragraph{Bulk Interpretation of the Krylov Complexity Speed Limits}We identified a bound on the growth of entanglement entropy with time at the semiclassical limit with Krylov spread complexity; while in App.~\ref{app:details speed limits} we include quantum corrections for the speed limits of spread complexity.
-Given that there have been several works that show there is a bulk interpretation for Krylov state and operator complexity of the DSSYK model, e.g.~\cite{Rabinovici:2023yex,Heller:2024ldz,Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf,Aguilar-Gutierrez:2025hty}.
-It would be interesting to find a bulk argument for the validity of the speed limit in App.~\ref{app:details speed limits} in terms of wormhole geodesics in AdS$_2$ (in JT gravity or sine dilaton gravity) with $G_N$ corrections.\footnote{It might be useful to connect our results with wormhole velocities recently appearing in \cite{Fu:2025kkh} after calculations in this work were completed.}
+\paragraph{Bulk Interpretation of the Krylov Complexity Speed Limits}In Sec.~\ref{sec:RT dS2} we identified a bound on the growth of entanglement entropy with time at the semiclassical limit with Krylov spread complexity; while in App.~\ref{app:details speed limits} we include quantum corrections for the speed limits of spread complexity.
+Given that there have been several works that show there is a bulk interpretation for Krylov state and operator complexity of the DSSYK model, e.g.~\cite{Rabinovici:2023yex,Heller:2024ldz,Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf,Aguilar-Gutierrez:2025hty}, it would be useful to find a bulk argument for the validity of the speed limit in App.~\ref{app:details speed limits} in terms of wormhole geodesics in AdS$_2$ (in JT gravity or sine dilaton gravity) with $G_N$ corrections.\footnote{It might be useful to connect our results with wormhole velocities recently appearing in \cite{Fu:2025kkh} after calculations in this work were completed.}